Comparison

 Strong uses cloud sync with an account.
 Your data lives on their servers.
 This enables cross-device sync and automatic backup — useful features, but your training history is stored on someone else's infrastructure.

-Duro stores everything on-device.
-No account.
-No cloud.
-No sync server.
-Your data never leaves your phone.
+Duro is local-first.
+Your workout log, templates, and settings live on your device, and no account is required.
+Server-backed features are limited to things like AI coaching and crash diagnostics, as described in the Privacy Policy.
 The downside: no cross-device access and no automatic cloud backup.
 If you lose your phone without a local backup, your data is gone.

 Bottom line: If cloud sync matters, Strong is better.
-If you'd rather your training data stay completely local with no account required, Duro is the better fit.
+If you'd rather keep core workout tracking local with no account required, Duro is the better fit.

 Choose Strong if